CyrilC4/HR-Attrition-Analysis/README.md

 - Labels were clarified
 - Duplicates were resolved
 - Inconsistencies across columns were standardized.
-- Addressing NaN values was crucial to ensure data accuracy, establishing a strong foundation for analysis.
+- Addressing NaN values was crucial to ensure data accuracy, establishing a strong foundation for analysis

  ###  Data Analysis
   ```